 Original content sets you apart from the crowd.
 It’s a smart technique to write about trending topics.
 But simply paraphrasing existing content will not get you engagement.
 Rather, think outside the box and come up with a unique perspective.

-Create original infographics, quotes, memes, GIFs, Multi-step lead capture forms, and videos.
+Create videos, quotes, memes, GIFs, Multi-step lead capture forms, and original infographics.
 Package old content in new formats.
 Draw your own insights.
 Brand your content in a unique way that becomes your trademark.